Fire-eyed diucon: Feeding

 The fire-eyed diucon's diet is not known in detail.
 It feeds primarily on insects and also in the austral winter includes fruits like wild berries and grapes.
 It forages mostly singly or in pairs, dropping from a perch to prey the ground or sallying from a perch to capture it in mid-air ("hawking").

 Breeding

 The fire-eyed diucon breeds starting in October in northern Chile and as late as December or January in the south.
 Males make a flight display in which they fly high with slow wing beats and without vocalizing.
 The species' nest is an open cup woven from sticks and grass lined with lichen, moss, or wool.
 It is placed in a shrub or tree up to about 5 m above the ground and often in streamside vegetation.
 The clutch ranges from two to four eggs with three being the most common size.
 The eggs are creamy white with red spots.
-Shiny cowbirds (Molothrus bonariensis) are known to parisitize the nest.
+Shiny cowbirds (Molothrus bonariensis) are known to parasitize the nest.
 The incubation period, time to fledging, and details of parental care are not known.